 It's a warm October day.
 Much warmer than I'd expected it to be.
 I arrived in Athens, Greece only a few hours ago and now I'm standing at the bottom of the Athens Acropolis.
 I've seen quite a few historical places already, especially in Europe, but this feels different somehow.

-It's the Acropolis, you know?
+It's the Acropolis of Ancient Greece, you know?

 Any moment now I expect the skies to become cloudy and a lightning bolt to strike the earth.
 I expect to hear Zeus's heavy voice speaking to me to put me straight because chocolate knows I don't pay a lot of attention to the gods.

 Walking to the Acropolis, the moment passes.
-I go through the entry gate and see other tourists enthusiastically taking pictures.
+I go through the main entrance gate and see other tourists enthusiastically taking pictures.
 A few minutes later I've joined them, trying to capture on camera that feeling of “wow” you often get when traveling, but never manage to completely recreate when telling – or writing – about it later.

 I know that it’s probably because most of the summer tourists have gone home by now.
 But it reminds me of my visit to the Luxor Temple in Egypt: happy not having to use my elbows to get through, sad because not more people are seeing this at that exact moment.